dortania/OpenCore-Post-Install/universal/iservices.md

 ## Are you on Big Sur or later?

-If you are on Big sur or later to solve the custom code error you will have to open the iMessage executable to verify your customer code and your email
+If so, please note that the Customer Service Code is available only via Terminal.
+To get it open the Messages.app executable to verify your customer code and your email

-Finder -> Application -> Now right click on Messages and click show package contents -> Contents -> MacOS -> Click on `Messages`
+Finder -> Application -> right click on Messages and click Show Package Contents -> Contents -> MacOS -> Click on `Messages`

 ![Screenshot 2021-07-14 at 15 14 35](https://user-images.githubusercontent.com/78879120/125628385-c09d94ce-645d-468a-a589-a6b1c387c2b6.png)